 Oxford University was one of the international partners in the CoRoT mission, a space telescope project led by the French space agency CNES and based at CNRS laboratories.
 The CoRoT (Convection, Rotation and Transits) space telescope was designed to detect planets outside our solar system - exoplanets.
-It did this by searching for small dips in the brightness of a star which indicates that an orbiting planet has passed in front of it, a technique known as asteroseismology.
-In June 2011, the team announced the discovery of ten new planets including a previously undiscovered star which may turn out to be only a few tens of millions of years old, twin Neptune-size planets, and a rare Saturn-like world.
 The other partners in this truly pan European project included a series of astronomical laboratories from all across France, and international partners in Austria, Belgium, Brazil, Germany, Spain, and the European Space Agency (ESA), plus a team of scientists from Denmark, Switzerland, and Portugal as well as Oxford University.
 The ground stations used for CoRoT were located in Kiruna (Sweden), Aussaguel (France), Hartebeesthoek (South Africa), Kourou (French Guyana), Alcantara (Brazil), and Vienna (Austria).

-France is the 9th largest source of students at Oxford and the numbers are ever increasing.
-There are over 250 French students studying at Oxford, two thirds of whom are postgraduates and a third of whom are full-time undergraduates.
-Close to 50% of undergraduates are studying humanities subjects, whereas French postgraduates are mainly concentrated in the Social Sciences and Mathematical, Physical and Life Sciences divisions.
+France is the 8th largest source of students at Oxford outside of the UK and the 3rd largest in Europe.
+There are over 300 French students currently studying at Oxford, nearly two thirds of whom are postgraduates and nearly a third of whom are full-time undergraduates.
+40% of undergraduates are studying humanities subjects, whereas French postgraduates are mainly concentrated in the Social Sciences and Mathematical, Physical and Life Sciences divisions.